UCB-stat-159-f25/final-group14/README.md

 - `main.ipynb`: Main project notebook, providing an overview of the analysis and results
 - `environment.yml`: Environment file specifying the required packages for the project
 - `Makefile`: Makefile to automate environment setup and execution of analysis notebooks

-## License

-This project is licensed under the BSD 3-Clause License.

-## Bibliography

-Our analysis uses the CalEnviroScreen 4.0 census tract shapefiles [@calenviroscreen40shp].
-We also used the CalEnviroScreen 4.0 data dictionary to help interpret score components and variable definitions [@calenviroscreen40].